 But what is an insider threat at its core?
 The CERT Coordination Center at Carnegie Mellon University offers a general insider threat definition.
 They see an insider threat is “the potential for an individual who has or had authorized access to an organization's assets to use their access, either maliciously or unintentionally, to act in a way that could negatively affect the organization”.

-Sometimes, the term insider threat can also be used as an alternative for insider attack, referring not to the potential to act but to the actual act of an insider compromising an organization’s network or computer system.
+Sometimes, the term insider threat can also be used as an alternative for insider attack, meaning not the potential to act but the actual act of an insider compromising an organization’s network or computer system.